TouK/nussknacker/docs/MigrationGuide.md

 - (Refactor KafkaAvro API) Renamed AvroKeyValueSerializationSchemaFactory to ConfluentAvroKeyValueSerializationSchemaFactory and moved to avro.schemaregistry.confluent package
 - (Refactor KafkaAvro API) Deleted FixedKafkaAvroSourceFactory and FixedKafkaAvroSinkFactory (now we don't support fixed schema)

+* [#1013](https://github.com/TouK/nussknacker/pull/1013) Expression evaluation is synchronous now.
+It shouldn't cause any problems
+(all languages were synchronous anyway), but some internal code may have o change.

 ## In version 0.1.2

 * [#957](https://github.com/TouK/nussknacker/pull/957) Custom node `aggregate` from `generic` model has changed parameter